IATI/IATI-Guidance/en/introduction/standards.rst

 Both the **Organisation Standard** and **Activity Standard** sections of this documentation include the following:

 * Overview: these provide an introduction to various aspects both standards.
-* Examples - fully worked examples of both standards, expressed as both IATI XML but also in tabular format.
+* Examples - fully worked examples of both standards, expressed as both IATI XML and in a table with descriptions.
 * Reference pages: details on each and every element and attribute of the standards, with links to relevant code lists and rulesets.